What Is the Lectin-Free Diet?

 But what, exactly, are lectins?
 And should you be following a diet that restricts or eliminates lectins?
 That depends.
 Here's a little bit more information to help determine whether or not you need to be paying attention to the lectins in your diet.

 Lectins also attach to the cells lining your intestines and can stay there for a fairly long period.
-Because of this, lectins have the potential to cause an autoimmune response—and this is, in part, what's fueled an anti-lectin movement (for proof, check out the popularity of the paleo diet and the Whole30 diet, both of which eschew many lectin-containing foods).
+Because of this, lectins have the potential to cause an autoimmune response, according to a 2020 study published in the Journal of Immunology Research—and this is, in part, what's fueled an anti-lectin movement (for proof, check out the popularity of the paleo diet and the Whole30 diet, both of which eschew many lectin-containing foods).

 The Lectin-Free Diet was developed by Steven Gundry, M.D., a former cardiothoracic surgeon at California's Loma Linda University Medical Center and the founder of the Center for Restorative Medicine in Palm Springs, California.
-Gundry believes lectins are responsible for numerous physical discomforts, and that they also may cause leaky gut syndrome, where holes develop between the cells lining your GI tract.
+Gundry believes lectins are responsible for numerous physical discomforts, and that they also may cause leaky gut syndrome—aka intestinal hyperpermeability—where holes develop between the cells lining your GI tract.
 When the cells lining your intestines are compromised, they can't keep inflammation-triggering toxins and bad bacteria out of your body—nor can they keep good things like nutrients in.
-There's strong evidence that leaky gut may cause food allergies, inflammatory disease and celiac disease, which are often marked by unpleasant symptoms like nausea, vomiting and diarrhea.

-That said, lectin levels vary.
-They're highest in raw legumes—such as peas, beans, lentils, soybeans and peanuts—and in whole grains such as wheat, which contains some of the highest lectin levels in the plant world.
+That said, according to the same 2022 review, not only do lectin levels in plants vary but there are also different types of lectins.
+Lectins tend to be highest in raw legumes—such as peas, beans, lentils, soybeans and peanuts—and in whole grains such as wheat.

-Nightshade vegetables (eggplant, tomatoes, peppers, potatoes and seed spices), squash and fruit are also higher in lectins, which has led many lectin-free diet promoters to advocate for avoiding these foods.
+Nightshade vegetables (eggplant, tomatoes, peppers, potatoes and seed spices), squash and fruit are also higher in lectins, which has led many lectin-free diet promoters to advocate for avoiding these foods, according to a 2019 review in Nutrients.

 According to Gundry, these foods are low in lectins and OK to eat on a lectin-free diet.